zeus-habash/Scraping-jobs-from-Indeed/README.md

 6. Phase 4 - Classifying jobs: This code classifies the jobs into different categories: Job title, Business Function / Department, and city.

-## What to do with the searches and keywords CSV files:
+## What to do with the searches and keywords CSV files

 These files act as inputs for the code, to make it easier to edit based on need.